awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 A Keystore persists hierarchical data that allows customers to call AWS KMS less often.
 The Keystore persists branch keys in DynamoDb that wrap multiple data keys.
 This creates a hierarchy where a branch key wraps multiple data keys and facilitates caching.
-These branch keys MUST only be generated using the [AWS KMS API GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html).
+These branch keys are only generated using the [AWS KMS API GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html).

 This Keystore interface defines operations that any implementation of its specification must support and implement.